MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 You should see the message delivered to the listener.
 Now you can Control-C out of the listener.

 To use the service programmatically, you'll create 2 simple python applications.
-This can be done using your Jetson device or your local workstation (your choice), but this will assume that you are using your Jetson.
+This can be done using your VM or your local workstation (your choice), but this will assume that you are using your VM.
 You may want to setup a python virtual env (e.g. python3 -m venv /path/to/new/virtual/environment) for this, but the choice is yours.
 To install the MQTT client libraries, run the following, `pip3 install paho-mqtt`.

 To create a listener, use the following code in a file named listener.py:
 ```